 There is free shipping on all orders over \$79 for the entire term if you use the default shipping address of Campus Store.
-There is free expedited shipping on ALL orders shipping to the Campus store between Feb 6th and Feb 19th.
+There is free expedited shipping on ALL orders shipping to the Campus store between Feb 5th and Feb 18th.
 To qualify for these deals, you must use the campus default address at checkout.
 When your books arrive at the bookstore, you will receive an email and will then be able to come pick them up.

-If you are using Financial Aid for book purchases, make sure to select "Use your financial aid" on the first online ordering page (see tutorial for more information).
+If you are using Financial Aid or Book Support, make sure to select "Use a voucher" on the first online ordering page (see tutorial for more information).

 Don't be concerned about ordering books and then dropping/changing classes.
-Just bring your unused books to the bookstore (with your original invoice), and we will return them for you.
+Just bring your unused books to the bookstore (within two weeks of dropping a class, together with your original invoice), and we will return them for you.

 Any questions or concerns?
 We are here to help and would love to talk with you!
 Please email textbookrequest@middlebury.edu, call 802 443-2158, or stop by the campus bookstore and ask for Liz for help with any ordering questions or guidance through the online ordering process.
 Congratulations, you have made it through every page in the FYS Booklet!
 It is here for you to review and fully digest during January and your first semester.